Kalyani02072003/Ubuntu-i3-rice/README.md

-# Ubuntu i3-gaps Rice Configuration
+# Ubuntu i3wm Rice Configuration

-A customized Ubuntu rice using i3-gaps window manager, featuring anime-styled Neofetch and various quality-of-life improvements.
+A customized Ubuntu rice using i3 window manager, featuring anime-styled Neofetch.
 This configuration is adapted from Algorithm79's i3 dotfiles and modified for Ubuntu compatibility.

 ## Screenshots
 ![Workspace Layout](Selection_001.png)